rassarg/RASSAR324_FTO2401_A1_Rasheeda-Sarguro_DJS08/README.md

 2. Run `npm install --save-dev miragejs` to install other dependencies for the server.js file
 3. Run `npm run dev` to render project.

+To sign in as a host and navigate the app: email address: b@b.com
+password: p123

 Are you ready to get stuck into some React Router?
 For this challenge, you are required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping](https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23).

 For this challenge you are required to code along with the lecturer from this lesson: https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23